 7. I love that this study, in a pinch, can be open and go.
 Of course it is always best to read over it beforehand so that you are properly oriented… but life happens.
 In those moments, I’ve got you covered.
 You can wing it and still provide a good session of ideas.
 (Just don’t let it happen too many times! 😉)

 8. I love that this study contains class/ conversation/ relationship time as well as independent work.
-I have said it elsewhere but – don’t let these final years pass by with them closeted away doing exclusively independent work.
+Don’t let these final years pass by with them closeted away doing exclusively independent work.
 These are the times and conversations we put all of that effort into the early years for.
 This is where the fruit can be sweetest.
 Be there for the harvest.

 9. I love that this comes as a digital download.
 My preference is for a 3 ring binder so I can pop out that week’s lesson plans and be able to walk around naturally as I talk and help.